 My top tip for quickly mashing bananas – especially ones that are still a little on the firmer side – pop ’em in a deep bowl and use a potato masher.
 Easy.

-At this stage, it’s best to work quickly to get the cake batter into the cake pan and into the oven, as the sour cream will start to react with the baking soda immediately and we want to make the most of those air bubbles!
+It’s best to work as quickly as you can to get the cake batter into the cake pan and into the oven, as the sour cream will start to react with the baking soda immediately and we want to make the most of those air bubbles!

 Icing and Decorating the Cake

-I chose to fill this cake with dark chocolate ganache and cover it with a combination of the dark ganache and some white chocolate ganache that I tinted yellow.
+I filled this cake with dark chocolate ganache and covered it with a combination of the dark ganache and some white chocolate ganache that I tinted yellow.
 Ganache is a great choice if you’re using the banana cake to make a tiered (or otherwise highly decorated) cake.

 But you can fill and decorate your own gluten free banana cake with whatever icing you desire.
 Cream cheese frosting is a popular choice with banana cake.
 Caramel Swiss meringue buttercream would also be delightful.